RandomMaker/CreateAChamp/README.md

 ## What is Project Gold?

-Project Gold is a marketing case competition that will be held at Wilfrid Laurier University.
-The event brings together top marketing and business students from the Kitchener-Waterloo area to compete against each other for a national cause.
+Project Gold was a marketing case competition held at Wilfrid Laurier University.
+The event brought together top business students from all over Ontario to compete against each other for a national cause.
+Representation included participants from University of Waterloo, University of Western Ontario, Ryerson University, York University, McMaster University and Wilfrid Laurier University.

-The host organization for the event is Badminton Canada who is launching their new national program Pathways.
-Pathways’ mission is to change how badminton is played and perceived across Canada, with the end goal of developing the next Canadian Olympic Champion.
-Other programs similar to Pathways have proven that the structure it brings is key to the development of one.
+The host organization for the event was Badminton Canada.
+The focus of the competition was the launch of Badminton Canada's new LTAD program called Pathways.
+Pathways’ mission is to change how people engage with the sport across Canada, with the end goal of developing the next Canadian Olympic Champion.
+Students were tasked with developing proposals which would help setup the organization to effectively market the program to the masses.

 ### Title Sponsor